angela-d/vpn-killswitch/README.md

 ```

 ### Bind VPN Killswitch to Your Torrent Application
+***
+## If using the desktop version of Deluge: the following will force the launcher to bind with the killswitch
 This method utilizes the desktop application launcher; which will be different if you're running the torrent client as a headless application.
 - See if you have an existing launcher:
 ```bash